What is Ativan Addiction?

 Ativan is the brand name for a benzodiazepine drug also called lorazepam.
 The drug can be used to treat moderate to severe anxiety issues as a part of a greater treatment regimen.
 Because of the possibility of abuse and addiction, Ativan is a controlled substance and a Schedule IV drug.

 Also called candy, downers, and tranks by those who abuse the drug, Ativan and other benzodiazepines can be extremely dangerous when taken in a way other than exactly how they were prescribed by a doctor.
 Over time, those who abuse the drug can become addicted to it.

 Benzodiazepine drugs, in high doses, can cause drowsiness and dizziness as well as euphoria.
 This feeling is why many people abuse the drugs and why they become addicted to them.
 The euphoric feeling that results from Ativan abuse become something that regular users begin to crave.

-Risks of Ativan Addiction
+What are the Risks of Ativan Addiction?

 Ativan addiction can easily become fatal, and these kinds of fatalities are on the rise.
 It is estimated that 30% of all drug overdoses are linked to benzo abuse, with those overdose deaths quadrupling from 2002 to 2016.

 There are many harmful consequences of Ativan addiction.
 As a tolerance to Ativan increases, so can a cross-tolerance to other depressants, like barbiturates or alcohol.
 This can lead users to increase their consumption of these substances in combination, seeking the more intense effects they experienced earlier in their addiction.
 Combining Ativan with other depressants can very easily lead to respiratory depression, coma, and death.
 Ativan alone, when taken in large doses, can also cause this problem.